vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/active-directory/Get-ADPrincipalGuid.md

 ## Description

-The `Get-ADPrincipalGuid` cmdlet retrieves the GUID details for an active directory user or group Active Directory domain.
+The `Get-ADPrincipalGuid` cmdlet retrieves the GUID details for an Active Directory user or group from a domain.

 ## Examples